 What is the greatest lesson you’ve learnt from travelling?

 The greatest lesson I have learnt is to plan, plan and plan!
-It is well worth the time investing in a guidebook such as the excellent Lonely Planet series and set out each day, complete with times to ensure that you get the most out of your trip abroad.
+It is well worth the time investing in a guidebook such as the excellent Lonely Planet travel guide books and set out each day, complete with times to ensure that you get the most out of your trip abroad.